JCC High School Counseling Center

 Official transcript requests for all JCC graduates and past students are handled by our administrative assistant in the high school office.

-When student athletes register with a clearing house, a release for a transcript is automatically generated and will be submitted by the high school counselor.
-Athletes are encouraged to register early with NCAA or other clearing house so all requirements are planned for and met during their high school career.
+When student athletes register with a clearing house, a release for a transcript is automatically generated and the transcript will be submitted by the high school counselor.
+Athletes are encouraged to register early so all requirements are planned for and met during their high school career so they are ready to participate at college.